Kit Rae Fantasy Art logo

 First and foremost, keep in mind that Kit's fantasy swords and knives with stainless steel blades are collectibles, not intended to be fully functional combat ready swords.
 Most of these are sold with unsharpened edges for a reason.
 While stainless steel will hold up to some abuse, and the blades can be sharpened, these are not recommended for martial arts practice or live combat.
 The tangs on these swords extend 1/2 to 3/4 into the handles where they taper to a threaded tail into the pommel.
 The blades are secured to the handle by the pommel threaded onto this tail, or a nut threaded to the tail, then the pommel attached to the nut.
 By design, these swords are not made to be disassembled.

 Some people prefer to sharpen their sword blades, but we do not recommend this for many of Kit's fantasy blades.
-Some of the curved and hooked blade shapes would be very dangerous to sharpen, and improperly sharpening the blade can cause discoloration and ruin the temper if the blade becomes too hot when using power driven grinding wheels.
+Some of the curved and hooked blade shapes can be very dangerous to sharpen.
+However, these are stainless steel blades and can be sharpened if desired.
+Be aware that improperly sharpening the blade can cause steel discoloration and ruin the temper if the blade becomes too hot when using power driven grinding wheels.

 CARBON STEEL AND DAMASCUS STEEL BLADE TANGS